 Hoo’s Woods Mission: To inform and educate schools, scouts, community organizations, and the general public on the importance of wildlife and habitat.
 To rescue and rehabilitate injured raptors.

 Dianne Moller is a native of Southern Wisconsin and founded Hoo's Woods Raptor Center in 1998.
 She is a licensed educator, falconer, rehabilitator and eagle handler through state and federal agencies.
 Dianne has served as Great LaKes Director and Public Relations Officer for the North American Falconer's Association and was also a founder of the International Women’s Working Group for the International Association of Falconry.
-She represented the U.S. at the International Falconry Festival in the Middle East in 2011 and 2014.
-In April 2015, Dianne was awarded Wildlife Conservationist of the Year by the Wisconsin Wildlife Federation.
-Dianne is also the current President of the Wisconsin Falconers Association
+She represented the U.S. at the International Falconry Festival in the Middle East and past recipient of the Wildlife Conservationist of the Year by the Wisconsin Wildlife Federation.